hyemi0914/Bayesian-Statistics/README.md

 # Bayesian-Statistics
-I have code that I developed while studying Bayesian methods as part of my coursework.
+I have code that I developed while studying Bayesian Statistics as part of my coursework.